import numpy as np

 )->Float[Array, 'n_faces ...']:

-Sum over all half-edges of a face.
-Alias of get_exterior_circulation.
+Sum over the three half-edges of each face.
+Same as get_exterior_circulation.

 average_face_to_vertex